 Sotalol belongs to the group of medicines known as beta-blockers.
-It is prescribed to treat an irregular heartbeat.
+It is prescribed to treat fast irregular heartbeats.

 |Also called||Beta-Cardone®; Sotacor®|

 Your heartbeat is regulated by special tissues within your heart which conduct electric impulses.
-Irregular heartbeats can be caused by these tissues conducting impulses too quickly or too erratically.
+Fast irregular heartbeats can be caused by these tissues conducting impulses too quickly or too erratically.

-Sotalol slows down the activity of your heart by stopping the messages sent by some nerves to your heart.
-It does this by blocking tiny areas (called beta-adrenergic receptors) where the messages are received.
-As a result your heart beats more slowly, and this helps to prevent abnormally fast heart rhythms, called arrhythmias.
+Sotalol belongs to the group of medicines referred to as beta-blockers.
+It is a medicine which works on the heart and blood vessels.
+It does this by blocking tiny areas (called beta-adrenergic receptors) where messages sent by some nerves are received by your heart and blood vessels.
+As a result, your heart beats more slowly, and this helps to prevent abnormally fast heart rhythms, called tachyarrhythmias.

 Before taking sotalol

-Some medicines are not suitable for people with certain conditions, and sometimes a medicine may only be used if extra care is taken.
-For these reasons, before you start taking sotalol it is important that your doctor or pharmacist knows:
+Some medicines are not suitable for people with certain conditions, and sometimes a medicine can only be used if extra care is taken.
+For these reasons, before you start taking sotalol it is important that your doctor knows:

 - If you have diarrhoea.